Be a Ninja in the Terminal πŸ₯·

 fi

-With our shell of choice and secrets secured, it’s time to gaze upon the stars!
-Starship is a minimal, blazing-fast, and fully customizable shell prompt that provides us with essential information at a glance.
-It gives us valuable feedback about our current environment, such as the Git branch, Python virtual environment, and more.
+Starship is a minimal, blazing-fast, and fully customizable shell prompt that provides essential information at a glance.
+It shows details about your current environment, such as Git branch, Python virtual environment, and more.

-1. Install Starship using the appropriate command for your system:
+1. Install it using the appropriate command for your system:

 curl -fsSL https://starship.rs/install.sh | bash